Maximvda/ML_VLP/README.md

 ```
 git clone https://github.com/Maximvda/ML_VLP.git
 ```
 As of now the code cannot be instantly run as the dataset is not yet publicly available.
 If you still desire to use this code, adaptations will be required to the dataset and the preprocessing of it.
-For new datasets it is likely that adaptations will also be required to the network architecture.
+For new datasets, it is likely that adaptations will also be required to the network architecture.

 ### Prerequisites